aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

         Use ``required=False`` in order to mark an output as optional.

-Finally, we set a couple of default ``options``, such as the name of the parser (which we will implement later), the name of input and output files, and the computational resources to use for such a calculation.
+Finally, we set a few default ``options``, such as the name of the parser (which we will implement later), the name of input and output files, and the computational resources to use for such a calculation.
 These ``options`` have already been defined on the |spec| by the ``super().define(spec)`` call, and they can be accessed through the :py:attr:`~plumpy.process_spec.ProcessSpec.inputs` attribute, which behaves like a dictionary.

 There is no ``return`` statement in ``define``: the ``define`` method directly modifies the |spec| object it receives.